 “How is your spouse dealing with the change?”

-There is usually a pause, followed by an “umm” of some sort, then a statement such as, “She/He seems to be doing okay.”
+When I ask the question I often hear a short pause, followed by an “umm” of some sort, then a statement such as, “She/He seems to be doing okay.”

 Push a little more (which I usually do) and I’ll hear something like: